top of page

 HJHC Logo

-The Cynthiana Harrison County Museum has launched a history club for 5th-9th graders.
 The HarriCyn Junior History Club meets the 2nd Saturday of each month from 9AM-10AM at the Museum.
 The Club is open to kids super interested in local history who want to get together and learn, explore, and have fun!
-For more info or to get signed up, just hit the button.
+For more info or to get signed up, just hit the button below.

 Museum Hours